antimof/UxPlay/README.txt

 installed separately.
 For similar reasons, distributions may ship incomplete packages of GStreamer "plugins-bad".

+-   starting with release UxPlay-1.65.3, UxPlay will continue to function, but without audio in mirror mode, if avdec_aac is missing.

 To troubleshoot GStreamer execute "export GST_DEBUG=2" to set the GStreamer debug-level environment-variable in the terminal where you will run uxplay, so that you see warning and error messages; see